 Just to be clear, this is a modification service where you send us your microphone and PSU and we ship them back to you, modified Shockmount and other things not required, however if you do send the 7 pin cable we will test and clean it for you.
 I use the same Gotham cable as this microphone, so there's nothing to upgrade there; however if you need a cable longer than their provided 5 meter cable, contact me about the length you require and I can sell you a custom made cable.

 I have to begin this mod offering with a bit of a disclaimer; so bear with me.
-This 'is' a good sounding mic, and I do endeavor to make it sound a little better, a little more authentic, and significantly quieter in terms of noise; but it is not a U47.
+This 'is' a good sounding mic, and I do endeavor to make it sound better, more authentic, and quieter in terms of noise; but it is not a U47.
 Nothing I do, short of gutting the entire mic and PSU (which I don't wish to do), will make it a '47'.
 It's circuit is closer to that of a C12 and based on an Asian 12AX7 design.
-It is a modern mic, and engineered to be a 'sound-alike' that captures some of the broadest strokes of what a 47 is expected to have; but if you want anything close to a real 47 for something in this price range, I highly urge you to buy my baseline edition U47 available on this site.
+It is a modern, feedback-amplifier type tube mic, and engineered to be a 'sound-alike' that captures some of the broadest strokes of what a 47 is expected to have; but if you want anything close to a real 47 for something in this price range, I highly urge you to buy my baseline edition U47 available on this site.
 This mod offering is not an endorsement to go out and buy this product; it is more intended for those who already have this mic, or who found one for such a good deal that it couldn't be passed up.
-This mod is for that person, and allowed me to finally 'complete the thought' and put a pin in something I worked years prior.
+This mod is for that person, and allows me to finally 'complete the thought process' of making this mic everything it is possible to be and put a pin in something I worked on years prior.

 The output capacitor, while an excellent Solen part, is not really the best choice considering context, for a mic of this vintage.
 I replace this part with a network of vintage paper-in-oil NOS components that I've selected for giving it the right output sound... smoother, thicker, and richer bass.
 It fills in the cracks.
 I also calculate this set of 3 capacitors to provide the originally specified output value of just over 1.5uF.
 The 1.8uF Solen Fast-Cap was chosen in part to give a low end bump to help out with the slight shallowness in low end extension on this mic.
 However, in hindsight, I feel it is better to select the brand and type of capacitor to help sculpt this low end response rather than raising the value on the component, as unfortunately the latter technique merely adds a bit of a hump to the low end region that most consider the frequencies where 'mud' accumulates, and doesn't really do much in terms of extending actual bass response.
 When I mod this mic, it has rich, full bottom end; but is not boomy or muddy.
 And it is quieter, cleaner, and will last a lifetime.